 Austin, Wittgenstein and the Pragmatic Legacy

-Language is an abstract structure that combines paradigms of morphemes (indecomposable atoms of meaning) and rules for the composition of grammatical units (words, sentences…) from morphemes.
+Language is an abstract structure that combines paradigms of words (indecomposable atoms of meaning) and rules for the composition of grammatical units (recursive sentences) from words.
 In contrast, speech – or text – is a particular sequence of morphemes that actualizes the language system in space and time.
 In this sense, IEML terminologies and framework sentences belong to an intermediate category between language and speech.
-They belong to « speech » insofar as they are freely created from the initial morpheme dictionary and phrase construction rules.
+They belong to « speech » insofar as they are freely created from the initial dictionary and phrase construction rules.
 But they still belong to the language since they are not strictly speaking enunciations in context.
 The pragmatic dimension of language – the speech acts – occur only at the level of enunciation.
 There is no point in choosing between the modeling and representative function of language, which has just been evoked in the previous section, and its practical function, which we will review in this one.
 On the contrary: representation and action are mutually supportive.
 Without a model of the world, action is meaningless and without immersion in some practical situation, representation loses all relevance.

 Although we can trace the reflection on the practical power of language back to ancient rhetoric or to the earliest meditations of the Confucian school, I will limit myself to a few great authors: Emile Benveniste for the study of enunciation and the deictic function, Ludwig Wittgenstein for the question of reference and language games, John L. Austin for the very notion of linguistic pragmatics.
 Linguistic pragmatics refers to acts performed inside the language sphere but which have extra-linguistic consequences, such as baptizing, prohibiting, condemning, etc. Since they are performed in the language, these acts demonstrate a symbolic nature.
 They are governed by rules and carried out by « players » who assume certain roles.
 A multitude of « language games », to use Wittgenstein’s expression, animate the pragmatic dimension opened up by the enunciation.
 A language can itself be likened to a system of rules or a game.
 And if a language L is philological, it is capable of defining a multitude of restricted languages (l1, l2, l3…), rule systems or games, all of which are distinct ways of using language L in practice.
-Since IEML is a philological language, we will use it not only to model any semantic field, represent scenes and tell stories, but also to explain language games whose rules, roles and moves we will formalize through terminologies and frame sentences.
+Since IEML is a philological language, we will use it not only to model any semantic field, represent scenes and tell stories, but also to explain language games whose rules, roles and moves we will formalize through terminologies and sentences paradigms.
 When they recognize the speech acts performed by IEML speakers, algorithms will be able to automatically trigger their extra-linguistic consequences, and to compute the new states of the current « matches ».
 I will mention four main types of speech acts that are particularly relevant for IEML: reference, reasoning, social communication and instructions given to machines.

 The first function of enunciation is to refer to non-linguistic objects.
 One of its most obvious forms is the distribution of interlocutory roles: the first, second or third person indicates who is speaking, to whom and about what.
 Possessives (related to the distribution of grammatical persons), demonstratives such as « this, here, there », adverbs such as « today », « tomorrow », etc., may also be mentioned.
 However, a simple text does not allow us to interpret deictics such as « I », « this » or « tomorrow ».
 Only the event of an utterance by someone, in a defined spatio-temporal context of interlocution, can give them content. [« I » means « the person who utters the present instance of the discourse containing « I »(Emile Benveniste)].
 This referential function of language is particularly important for IEML, which is designed to categorize datasets and therefore to index (or label) them.
 Both the distribution of interlocutory roles and the categorization of data can conform to many distinct reference games.
 For example, in order to interpret a « we » we must know the system of distribution of grammatical persons to which it obeys: plural of majesty, researchers of the same discipline, members of a court, citizens of a nation at war…?
 On the other hand, the categorization of data in IEML takes on a different meaning depending on whether the indexation is done by an algorithm or by a human.
 In the case of automatic labeling, is it a statistical algorithm based on a manually indexed corpus?
 And in the latter case, indexed by whom, according to what criteria, etc.?
 In the same vein, it may be useful to know whether a text is cited (again a deictic gesture) as part of a reference corpus, as an authority to reinforce the credibility of the author’s ideas, to be criticized, or for some other reason.
 In short, the operation of reference is a speech act, this act is part of a multitude of possible games, and these games can be made explicit in IEML.